 - Flour - All-purpose flour is fine for this recipe.

 - Baking powder - The baking powder makes the caramel brownie wonderfully airy.

-- Sugar syrup, Brown Sugar and Sugar - Sweetens the brownie, and the sugar syrup and brown sugar give it a light caramel flavor.
-Sugar Syrup is a typical Dutch syrup; you could replace it with golden syrup.
+- Sugar syrup, Brown Sugar and Sugar - Sweetens the brownie, and the sugar syrup and brown sugar give it a light caramel flavor. is a typical Dutch syrup; you could replace it with golden syrup.

 - Eggs - Provide binding and a full taste.